 Great Place For Small Boats

-Something small because as the tide goes out, if you’re up the creek and the tide goes out you’ll be stuck there until the tide comes back in.
-So just be aware that when you bring your boat over.
+We would not advise towing a big boat but something small.
+This is because as the tide goes out, the creek gets shallow.
+And if you’re up the creek and the tide goes out you’ll be stuck there until the tide comes back in.
+So just be aware of that when you bring your boat over.

 Fishing The Incoming Tide